-Gifts both for Royalty and for Head of Government are delivered prior to the major official function of the visit and displayed.
-It should be kept in mind that Thai gifts are often elaborate and impressive.
-In other situations involving the services eg visit by Chief of Staff, the gift is exchanged during the call on the Thai counterpart.
-Black should not be used in packaging.
+Gifts for Royalty and Head of Government are delivered prior to the major official function of the visit and displayed.
+Thai gifts are often elaborate and impressive.
+In other situations involving the services e.g. visit by Chief of Staff, the gift is exchanged during the call on the Thai counterpart.
+Do not use black in packaging.

-Tradition is not to give sharp objects (such as a knife, dagger-type letter opener, etc.) Cufflinks only useful for very senior Thais who move in international circles.
+Tradition is not to give sharp objects (such as a knife, dagger-type letter opener, etc.).
+Cufflinks only useful for very senior Thais who move in international circles.